 4. Adaptation and re-purposing build capacity (Technology-enabled teaching-learning) among educators

-Using the Louisiana Statewide Common Course Catalog, LOUIS created and maintains a list of potential open educational resources (OERs) that faculty may choose to adopt in their courses.* The Open Textbook Library is the primary source of OER content for this project and content from other OER repositories will be included on an ongoing basis.
-Access the Faculty Portal Here
+Using the Louisiana Statewide Common Course Catalog, LOUIS created and maintains a list of potential open educational resources (OERs) that faculty may choose to adopt in their courses.
+This open textbook collections include:

 This Living Library is a principal hub of the LibreTexts project, which is a multi-institutional collaborative venture to develop the next generation of open-access texts to improve postsecondary education at all levels of higher learning.
 The LibreTexts approach is highly collaborative where an Open Access textbook environment is under constant revision by students, faculty, and outside experts to supplant conventional paper-based books.